Making life better and "Zero Emissions" accessible to all

 Simply stated, WLTP is more accurate than NEDC, but it doesn’t change the actual performance or consumption of your vehicle.

 Renault brought the first vehicles certified using the new procedure to market from January 2018.
 And from September 2018 onwards, all new Renault vehicles sold in the networks have WLTP certification.

 Nevertheless, our ultimate goal is to help you be an active participant in reducing the environmental impact of your vehicle.
-If you’d like to know more about our Z.E.
-(Zero Emissions) range click here.
+If you’d like to know more about our E-Tech range click here.

 Renault complies with these new regulations (protocols and standards) and continues to be proactive by setting additional objectives: